haumeamagma/NBCU01/exercises/ex1/ex13/README.md

-# Exercise 1.3 - Configure and deploy the integration flow
+# Exercise 1.3 - Configure and deploy the welcome email integration flow

 In this exercise, you will configure and deploy the beforehand copied integration flow.